We zien dat u de website vanuit Nederland bezoekt. Wilt u de website in het Nederlands bekijken?

 Web-based applications are dynamic web sites programmed on the server and delivered to the client through a browser.
 Any device, whether desktop or mobile, can function as a client.
 Web-based applications cover all sort of application types.
 Today, it would not be possible to imagine online banking, social networking, E-commerce, interactive games, online training and CMS without the existence of web-based apps.

 Since the demand for web and mobile applications is growing, new approaches and new technologies are also emerging.
 In addition to mobile technologies, cloud technologies are also making a rapid and permanent impact on modern business.
 As businesses are slowly but surely migrating to the cloud, it's inevitable to convert all desktop applications to web-based ones to reach the target audience and keep up with the competition.

 To cut a long story short - no, they're not the same thing.
 Let’s put it this way - conventional web sites are plain and ordinary sites as we know them.
 They are sites which contain some sort of content and provide some sort of information.

 On the other hand, there are web-based applications, which are more complex than conventional websites.
 They are intended to do certain processes.
 To put it in laymen's terms, they process some information and output the results based on that processing.
 They provide the end-user with some sort of service.

-Taking into account the complexity of the development process, the following steps outline the web application development lifecycle:
+Taking into account the complexity of the development process, the following steps outline the web-based application development lifecycle:

 Defining the web application goals